 The policy brief shows the need to integrate a gender perspective in all stages of the public policy cycle to alleviate the impact of climate change and conflicts.
 Conducting a gender analysis and impact assessment is vital to ensuring that everyone's basic needs are met.
-This can be done by considering women both targets and beneficiaries of relevant environment policies.
+This can be done by considering women both target and beneficiaries of the relevant environment policies.
 Yet, no progress can be achieved without tackling the structural multi-dimensional gender gap in the region.
-The policy brief shows that closing the gender gap between men and women is not only important for improved general wellbeing in conflict settings, but also to tackle the root causes and mitigate the likelihood for conflict outbreaks in the Arab region.

-The writer is associate social affairs officer at the Centre for Women of the United Nations Economic and Social Commission for Western Asia (ESCWA).
+The policy brief shows that closing the gender gap between men and women is not only important for an improved general wellbeing in conflict settings, but also to tackle the root causes and mitigate the likelihood for conflict outbreaks in the Arab region.Pedro Muñoz Alonso is the Associate Social Affairs Officer at the Centre for Women of the United Nations Economic and Social Commission for Western Asia (ESCWA).
+The opinions expressed are those of the author and do not necessarily reflect the views of ESCWA.(The views and opinions expressed in this article are those of the author and do not necessarily reflect the policy or position of this newspaper.)